 My favorite reason for creating art in black and white is that, by removing the color from an image, you have taken an enormous step away from our reality.
 The truth… I am a bit of an escapist at heart so this is quite appealing to me.
 But even for people who have less of an obvious desire to escape reality, a departure from it, even a small one like using monochrome palettes, grabs their attention for a moment longer than looking at a scene presented the way they would normally see it.
 With this extra moment, you have the chance to hold their interest for even longer if your image is strong.

 In this world of shockingly-short attention spans where we scroll at top speed through millions of images in social media and page through magazines without stopping, that one extra moment spent looking at your image is another chance that people will truly connect with it, with your message, with your artistic expression.
 That for me is the ultimate goal in creating photographs.

 Give It a Try

-Black and white photography is universal – it can be applied to any genre, any subject, any type of lighting, any time of day.
+Black and white photography is universal.
+It can be applied to any genre, any subject, any type of lighting, any time of day.
 In fact, when you start shooting for black and white, you discover that you start to look at the world differently.
 You become more aware of light – its quality and its direction.
-You begin to notice contrasts in tone and texture, using them to pull viewers through your images and to feel the things you feel.
+Similarly, you begin to notice contrasts in tone and texture, using them to pull viewers through your images and to feel the things you feel.
 You start thinking more about your compositions, using balance and the space within your frame more strategically.
 All of these things benefit your photography as a whole, not just your black and white photography.
 So get out there and give it a go.
 You may be surprised by how much you love it once you get started.